PROVIDING HIGH-QUALITY INTERNSHIPS & CAREER PROGRAMS IN THE UNITED STATES

 If you travel outside the U.S., you must have your original DS-2019 signed for travel by the sponsor.
 To receive this, mail your DS-2019 and a note explaining your travel plans to the sponsor.
 Include a prepaid UPS or FedEx return envelope (addressed to your U.S. mailing address) so they can return your DS-2019 form.
 For questions or more information, email us at firstname.lastname@example.org

-Do the above step at least one month in advance your trip to be secure you receive the documents on time.
+Do the above step at least one month in advance of your trip to be sure you receive the documents on time.

 There may be opportunities to extend your program.
 However, extensions are not guaranteed.
 If you are enjoying your J-1 program and would like to extend your program at your current host company or a different host company, please contact us to confirm options.